ueberdosis/hocuspocus/docs/installation/laravel.md

 # Laravel

-We’re working on a package to integrate Hocuspocus with Laravel. 👀
+We've created a Laravel package to make integrating Laravel and Hocuspocus seamless.

+You can find details about it here: [ueberdosis/hocuspocus-laravel](https://github.com/ueberdosis/hocuspocus-laravel)